Increase Performance and lifespan of SSDs & SD Cards

 SSDs (solid-state drives) and SD (Secure Digital) cards have a limited number of writes before they wear out.
-To get the most out of this storage type lets investigate, then make a few adjustments to maximize the life of your SSDs and SD cards.
+To get the most out of this storage type, let’s investigate, then make a few adjustments to maximize the life of your SSDs and SD cards.
 This article has been refreshed from 6 years ago.

 Using iotop to monitor and minimize reads/writes

-Use can your Linux distro’s package manager to install iotop which is a top like utility for disk I/O. It monitors disk I/O usage information output by the Linux kernel (2.6.20+) and displays a table of current usage by processes on the system.
+Use your Linux distro’s package manager to install iotop, a top-like utility for disk I/O. It monitors disk I/O usage information output by the Linux kernel and displays a table of current usage by processes on the system.
 Use iotop with the following options:

 Then let iotop monitor things for a few mins or hours depending on how intense disk I/O is.
-This will result in a top-like screen which makes it easy to identify processes that are hogging your disk’s reads or writes.
-Have a look at the screenshot below from my Ubuntu-based laptop optimized for SDD storage.
-I used the iotop -oPa command and let it sit for 30 mins in the background:
+This will result in a top-like screen, making it easy to identify processes hogging your disk I/O. Have a look at the screenshot below as an example.

 noatime Mount Flag

-Using the noatime mount flag in the /etc/fstab file stops the logging of read access times to the file system.
-The noatime mount flag eliminates the need for the system to make timestamp writes for files which are simply being read.
-Since writes are more expensive this often results in measurable performance gains.
+noatime mount flag in the /etc/fstab file stops the logging of read access times to the file system.
+The noatime mount flag eliminates the need for the system to make timestamp writes for files being read.
+Since writes are more expensive, this often results in measurable performance gains.

-Here’s what this line looks like in my /etc/fstab:
+Here’s what this line should look like in /etc/fstab:

 If your system has enough memory, you can mount some temporary directories as a tmpfs.
 This reduces unnecessary writes to the SSD.
 Again edit /etc/fstab: